-The Director of the Department of Workforce Development hereby adopts new Chapter 16, "Employer Innovation Fund," Iowa Administrative Code.
+The Director of the Workforce Development Department hereby proposes to adopt new Chapter 16, "Employer Innovation Fund," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is adopted under the authority provided in Iowa Code section 96.11.
+This rule making is proposed under the authority provided in Iowa Code section 96.11.

 State or Federal Law Implemented